-- Fluid Dynamics Demo Equipment: a wave tray simple a b wave effects (i.e. effect of rotation); a wave tank - wave be motion/internal wave effects; a Taylor Couette Cell change of states/Taylor vortices. - TSA conference: Funding for members of the Teaching Student Association to attend a conference held by the Ontario Association for Mathematics Educators.
-MEF has asked that those who attend the conference hold one or more seminars (at UW) based on what they learn at the conference. - Study Manuals for ActSci Club: The purchase of several books and study manuals. - Midnight Sun Project: Funding for UW's favourite solar car
+tion/internal wave effects; a Taylor Couette Cell - change of states/Taylor vortices.

+- 4. TSA conference: Funding for members of the Teaching Student Association to attend a conference held by the Ontario Association for Mathematics Educators.
+MEF has asked that those who attend the conference hold one or more seminars (at UW) based on what they learn at the conference. - 5.
+Study Manuals for ActSci Club: The purchase of several books and study manuals. - 6.
+Midnight Sun Project: Funding for UW's favourite solar car.